TheDeanLab/navigate/docs/source/quick_start.rst

 * Launch **navigate** in synthetic hardware mode as described above.

-* On the :guilabel:`Acquire Bar`, make sure that the operation mode is set to :guilabel:`Continuous Scan`.
+* On the :guilabel:`Acquire Bar`, make sure that the operation mode is set to "Continuous Scan".

 * Press :guilabel:`Acquire` (:kbd:`ctrl + enter`) and confirm that a synthetic noise image is displayed in the :guilabel:`Camera View` window.